uglyrobot/infinite-uploads/readme.txt

 = Is the Infinite Uploads plugin free? =

-Yes.
-The Infinite Uploads plugin is completely free and can be used on an unlimited number of sites without per-site licensing costs.
-There is no "Pro" version of the plugin you must buy to access commonly needed features.
-Pay only for your cloud storage usage.
+Yes the Infinite Uploads plugin is completely free but it does require an Infinite Uploads account to be useful in storing serving your files.
+It can be used on an unlimited number of sites without per-site licensing costs.

 = Will the Infinite Uploads plugin work without connecting to Cloud Storage? =